-For a detailed description of the receivables, see Note 47 to the Company's financial statements.
+For a detailed description of the receivables, see Note 25 to the interim condensed consolidated financial statements of the Group.

 d.
-In July 2015, RAFAKO S.A. successfully issued 15,331,998 Series J shares for a total of PLN 93,525,188 (price of PLN 6.10 per share).
+In July 2015, the Parent of the RAFAKO Group successfully issued 15,331,998 Series J shares for a total of PLN 93,525,188 (price of PLN 6.10 per share).
 In response to the invitation to subscribe, a total of 145 institutional investors eligible to participate in the offering subscribed for the shares.